DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

     In this mode only one member in the bond is active at any time, a different member becomes active if, and only if, the primary active member fails, thereby providing fault tolerance to member failure.
-The single logical bonded interface's MAC address is externally visible on only one NIC (port) to avoid confusing the network switch.
+The single logical bonding interface's MAC address is externally visible on only one NIC (port) to avoid confusing the network switch.

 *   **Balance XOR (Mode 2):**